 Banco Central de Venezuela v Bank of England

-Acting for the Central Bank of Venezuela (BCV) in a dispute arising out of the political crisis following Venezuela’s disputed 2019 presidential election.
-The Bank of England holds US$2.1 billion on behalf of the state of Venezuela, but has questioned the authority of the current Board of the central bank.
-We are acting for the BCV in a claim against the Bank of England to gain access to those reserves to finance humanitarian, food and medical supplies necessary to meet the Coronavirus pandemic.
-This is disputed by a board appointed by Juan Guaidó claiming the title of Interim President of Venezuela.
+Acting for the Central Bank of Venezuela (BCV) in a dispute arising out of the political crisis following Venezuela’s disputed 2018 presidential election.
+The Bank of England holds around US$2.1 billion of gold reserves on behalf of the state of Venezuela appointed by President Maduro, but has questioned the authority of the current Board of the central bank.
+We are acting for the BCV in a claim against the Bank of England to gain access to those reserves to finance the purchase of humanitarian, food and medical supplies necessary to meet the Coronavirus pandemic.
+This is disputed by a board appointed by Juan Guaidó who claims the title of Interim President of Venezuela.

 International arbitration over company dividends

-Zaiwalla & Co obtains a confidential LCIA arbitration award in favour of our client for US$200 million in a dispute over family assets held through a Cypriot company following our client’s divorce.
+Zaiwalla & Co obtains a confidential LCIA arbitration award in favour of its client for US$200 million in a dispute over family assets held through a Cypriot company following their client’s divorce.

-The firm acted for this very well-known businessman of Kenyan origin in his successful application for a judicial review of the UK Home Office’s refusal to register him as a British Citizen and to issue him with a British passport.
+The firm acted for this very well-known businessman of Indian origin in Kenya in his successful application for a judicial review of the UK Home Office’s refusal to register him as a British Citizen and to issue him with a British passport.
 Mr Pattni received his British passport after 22 years of waiting.

 Punjab National Bank v Srinivasan